Home Remedies For A Cold & Cough During Pregnancy

 Medically Reviewed by Dr. Nicole Palmer, DO

 Having a cold or cough is never fun.
-They can be extremely uncomfortable during pregnancy when you aren’t able to safely take over-the-counter medications to help you relieve symptoms.
+They can be extremely uncomfortable during pregnancy when you aren’t able to safely take over-the-counter medications to help you with cold relief.
 This leaves you having to wait out the span of the cold, using home remedies to relieve your symptoms.

 The common cold is referred to as a viral upper respiratory tract infection that affects your wellbeing.
 Symptoms of the common cold may include cough, sore throat, nasal congestion, runny nose, and sneezing.
 There isn’t an established antidote for a cold, unlike bacterial infections that can be cured by antibiotics.

 The immune system cannot distinguish the difference between a fetus or a virus.
 Its main function is to target anything that is perceived as a foreign entity by sending a super load of antibodies to attack the entity.
 During pregnancy, the woman’s immune system diminishes its defense mechanism to prevent harm to the growing fetus.
-By the same token, this will also make you more susceptible to contract colds, coughs, and even the flu.
+By the same token, this will also make you more susceptible to contracting cold virus during pregnancy, coughs, and even the flu.

 1. STAY HYDRATED